carsonzchen/MSiA423_ACE.AI/README.md

 ├── app
-│   ├── static/                       <- CSS, JS files that remain static │   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs │   ├── score_model_db.py             <- Script for scoring new predictions using a trained model │   ├── app.py                        <- Script for running the flask app │   ├── __init__.py                   <- Initializes the Flask app and database connection │
+│   ├── static/                       <- CSS, JS files that remain static │   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs │   ├── app.py                        <- Script for running the flask app │   ├── __init__.py                   <- Initializes the Flask app and database connection │